obonaventure/CNP3-exercises/bgp/inginious-tasks/README.md

 the answers of the students.
 This call is of course useless if wrote the python script to launch the network yourself.

+Now you should upload the files inside the `scripts` subfolder to the VM, before trying to upload and launch the network.
+You can do that by using the **upload_file(file)** method of the python package vm_utils inside the container.
+(`from inginious.vm import vm_utils`)
-The second thing to do is to upload the resulting python file to the VM, to launch the virtual network and to retrieve some information about it.
+The third thing to do is to upload the resulting python file to the VM, to launch the virtual network and to retrieve some information about it.
 This can be all done by a single method call: **get_ribs** from *bgp_utils*, which will return a dictionary containing all the RIBs, formatted in the format